Hidden Curiosities Gin

 We admit, we approached this one with caution.
 The price?
 High.
 The production?
 Third party.
 Our collective ability to spell curiosity without adding in an extra ‘u’ or two?
 Nowhere to be found… Still, our trusted Gin-quaffing peers were all too keen to sing not only Hidden Curiosities Gin’s praises, but those of its owner and creator, Jenny Meguro, so when the chance to review it came up, we put judgement aside and delved in.

-Meguro was a keen drinker of gin (albeit not a particularly clued up one), but her core business was (and still is) the somewhat niche industry of cravats.
-Pocket squares may not be all the rage, but with a modern twist and great design, she and her co-founder, Julian Spencer-Smith, have been making their mark in the field.
+Meguro was a keen drinker of gin (albeit not a particularly clued up one at the time), but her core business was (and still is) the somewhat niche industry of cravats.
+Pocket squares may not be all the rage, but with a modern twist and great design, she has been making her mark in the field.
 So… why make the move from pocket squares to gin?

 “I had always loved gin, namely Gin and Tonic,” Meguro explained, “but it wasn’t until around two years ago that I really delved into craft gin, which in turn became a hobby of mine to try new and unique craft gins.”
 I would go through phases of having a favourite gin, but after a while I would become too accustomed to the flavour and then want to move onto something else.
 This would happen time and time again, and eventually made me want to create my ideal craft gin – one with a flavour profile that was complex, multifaceted and versatile enough so that it would never fail to draw me in and engage any senses.”